marcin-chwedczuk/_blog/_posts/2018-09-08-you-can-live-without-your-mocking-framework.md

 They allow us to easily generate subs and mocks and assert that certain interaction between components took place.

-NOTE: If you do not remember difference between stub and mock, please read [this Martin Fowler article](https://martinfowler.com/articles/mocksArentStubs.html).
+NOTE: If you do not remember difference between stub and mock please read [this Martin Fowler article](https://martinfowler.com/articles/mocksArentStubs.html).
 In short mocks are used to test interactions between components (a method was called, a property was set)